Universal Soldier III: Unfinished Business: Reception

-Critical response

-Review aggregator Rotten Tomatoes gives Universal Soldier III: Unfinished Business a 20% approval rating based on 5 reviews, with an average rating of 4.4/10.
+On review aggregation website Rotten Tomatoes the film has a 20% approval rating based on 5 reviews, with an average rating of 4.4/10.

-Among reviewers not referenced by the main aggregators, reception was also poor.
+Reviews from genre outlets were also negative.
 VideoHound rated the film one and a half on a scale of zero to four, slightly lower than Part II.
-Bulletproof Action similarly decreed that "Brothers in Arms was no masterpiece [...]
+Bulletproof Action said that "Brothers in Arms was no masterpiece [...]
 But things still managed to go downhill in Unfinished Business".

-In a mild dissent, The Action Elite found the film "awful", albeit "kind of better" than Part II.
-Moria Reviews also rated the film marginally higher than the previous installment, but still found fault with Jeff Woolnough's "annoyingly posed and affected" direction.
+The Action Elite found the film "awful", albeit "kind of better" than Part II.
+Moria Reviews rated the film marginally higher than the previous installment, but still found fault with Jeff Woolnough's "annoyingly posed and affected" direction.
 Creature Features: The Science Fiction, Fantasy, and Horror Movie Guide gave the picture two stars out of five.
 TV Guide also gave it two out of five stars.
 The publication praised West and Battaglia's chemistry, but ultimately felt that the film "[wasn't] great entertainment".
 Den of Geek called both Unfinished Business and its predecessor "flat and as uninspired as you would expect from a made-for-cable spin off".